BurntSushi/termcolor/doc/rg.1.md

 -L, --follow
 : Follow symlinks.

+-m, --max-count NUM
+: Limit the number of matching lines per file searched to NUM.

 --maxdepth *NUM*
 : Descend at most NUM directories below the command line arguments.
   A value of zero searches only the starting-points themselves.